muratk5n/thirdwave/en/README.md

 ---

-Both sides created this game.. others jumped in like idiots, or for money.
+Both parties are culpable in the creation of this mess.
+Others jumped in like idiots, or for money.

 ".. [the plan would] allow Clinton to 'push [Reps] to the right' on .. issues like gun control and a woman's right to choose"